dann254/fancy-shoppinglist/test/README.md

   this is a test for successful login. the test should receive success.
 ## test 6
   this is a test for unsuccessful login. the test should fail if it receives success.
+## test 7
+  this is a test for successful creation of a shoppinglist.

+## test 8
+ this is a test for unsuccessful list creation